digital-index-of-middle-english-verse/sandbox/README.md

 # Repository contents

-- `artefacts/`
+Directories are as follows.

+## artefacts

 Warnings, reports, and csv artefacts of the scripts in `scripts/`.
-  Transformed source data are written instead to `docs/` for use by the Jekyll website builder.
-- `docs/`
+This directory also contains transitional files, to be used in cleaning and enrichment of certain data fields.

+The file `bibliography.json` is created by `transform-Bibl.py`.
+The file `bibliography.bib` was created from `bibliography.json` by pandoc.
+For comment see this [Zotero forum post](https://forums.zotero.org/discussion/126264/csl-citation-key-zotero-citationkey).

+The file `subjects.csv` was created by `inspect-Records.py`, supplying a list of subject terms currently used by DIMEV.
+The output of the script is then edited manually to create a cross-walk from current subject terms to revised ones (WIP).

+The file `subject-categories.csv` was created by `update-subjects.py`, supplying a list of revised subject terms.
+The output of the script is edited manually to assign subject-terms to categories.
+The Python script `update-subjects.py` reads this file and keeps it up to date, adding and deleting subject terms as specified in `subjects.csv`.

+## docs

 Source files and templates for a website.
 The contents of `docs/_items/` are written by `scripts/transform-Records.py`.

-- `schemas/`
+## schemas

 JSON schemas for validation of transformed source files.

-- `scripts/`
+## scripts

 Python scripts for review and transformation of the files in the `dimev` repository.
 For details see comments at the head of each file.
 Scripts presume that the `dimev` repository has been cloned to a directory sibling to this one.

 # Technical direction